-Neuroaesthetics is a nascent bottom up scientific study of aesthetic perception that begins at the level of the neuron and neurology.
+- Neuroaesthetics is a nascent bottom up scientific study of aesthetic perception that begins at the level of the neuron and neurology. - It is made possible in part thanks to brain imaging technologies such as: - fMRI (functional magnetic resonance imaging) - PET (positron emission tomography scanning) - fNIR (functional near-infrared imaging)

-- It is made possible in part thanks to brain imaging technologies such as fMRI, PET, and fNIR. - functional magnetic resonance imaging (fMRI) positron emission tomography scanning (PET) functional near-infrared imaging (fNIR) - But would a heat map movie of a CPU allow us to infer much about the algorithm being executed?
+But would a heat map movie of a CPU allow us to infer much about the algorithm being executed?